New Kent County, Virginia: History

 New Kent County was established in 1654, as the Virginia General Assembly with the governor's consent split York County.
 The county's name originated because several prominent inhabitants, including William Claiborne, recently had been forced from their settlement at Kent Island, Maryland, by Lord Baltimore upon the formation of Maryland.
 Claiborne had named the island for his birthplace in Kent, England.
 Chickahominy and Pamunkey Native Americans frequented this area, as well as nearby Charles City County and King William County, and both tribes remain well-established in this area.

 The county had two parishes in the colonial era, initially called Blisland (which also included the older James City County as well as York County) and St. Peter's.
 Among the earliest settlers was Nicholas Gentry, who settled in New Kent in 1684.
 Parish registers of St. Peter's Parish show that Nicholas Gentry's daughter was baptized in the church in 1687.
 In 1719 the Virginia General Assembly split New Kent County, and what had been established St. Paul's Parish became Hanover County.

 New Kent county's first brick courthouse was built by 1695, but it and two successors were destroyed in 1753 and 1775.
 Another fire in 1783 destroyed the clerk's office and jail, so few colonial era non-religious records remain.
 However, a manual entitled "The Office and Authority of a Justice of Peace" published in 1736 by county court justice George Webb, the son of London merchant Conrad Webb and whose son Lewis Webb would briefly represent New Kent county in the House of Burgesses and later in the House of Delegates during the American Revolutionary War.
 Perhaps the county's most noteworthy patriot during the conflict was James, an enslaved man who became a double agent, and whose reports to the Marquis de Lafayette helped secure victory during the Siege of Yorktown months after British troops led by Lt.
 Gen. Charles Cornwallis passed through the county seat (and raided local plantations) in June 1781.
 In addition to men who enlisted in the army, New Kent county also established an American military hospital during the conflict.
 As the result of arson confessed to by John Price Posey and Thomas Green, and allegedly involving "a negro boy belonging to W. Chamberlayne", many later county records were burned, making identifying relationships between family members difficult.

-Two wives of US presidents - Martha Washington and Letitia Christian Tyler—were born in New Kent County.
+Two first ladies – Martha Washington and Letitia Christian Tyler – were born in New Kent County.
 The church where George and Martha Washington are believed to have been wed, St. Peter's, still holds services today.

 Confederate and Union troops fought in as well as passed through New Kent County during the Peninsula Campaign of 1862.
 The Battle of New Market Heights in September 1864 proved a crucial victory as Federal forces pushed toward the capitol in the Richmond-Petersburg Campaign.
 A later courthouse, damaged during the Civil War, was replaced in 1909.